privacyidea/privacyidea/doc/policies/index.rst

   * ocra
   * gettoken

-You can define as many polcies as you wish to.
+You can define as many policies as you wish to.
-The logic of the polcies in the scopes is additive.
+The logic of the policies in the scopes is additive.

 .. figure:: policies.png
    :width: 500

    *policy definition*

-Each policiy can contain the following attributes:
+Each policy can contain the following attributes:

 **policy name**